-In cases of pregnant adolescents, a wider spectrum of SRH services shall be made available to them spanning the pre-natal, antenatal, and post-natal stages of pregnancy and its respective health care requirements.
+In cases of pregnant adolescents, a wider spectrum of SRH services shall be made available to them spanning the pre-natal, ante-natal, and post-natal stages of pregnancy and its respective healthcare requirements.
 For in-school pregnant adolescents, consultations with the school nurse and guidance counselor shall be encouraged.

-Provision of reproductive health services to adolescents shall be based on the principles of non-discrimination and confidentiality, the rights of adolescents, their evolving capacities, and as a life-saving intervention.
+Provision of reproductive health services to adolescents should be based on the principles of non-discrimination and confidentiality, the rights of adolescents, their evolving capacities, and a life saving intervention.

-Sec.
-13. Social Protection for Adolescent Mothers or Parents. - A comprehensive social protection service shall be provided to adolescents who are currently pregnant
+- Sec.
+13. Social Protection for Adolescent Mothers or Parents.
+A comprehensive social protection service shall be provided to adolescents who are currently pregnant and their parents in order to prevent repeat pregnancies and to ensure their well-being while assuming the responsibilities of being young parents.
+Such services shall include the following: - (a) maternal health services including pre-natal, ante-natal, and post-natal check-ups and facility based-delivery;

-- and their partners in order to prevent repeat pregnancies and to ensure their well- - being while assuming the responsibilities of being young parents.
-Such services shall - 3 include the following:
+- (b) post-natal family planning counseling and services for either or both adolescent parents; - (c) home-based, in-school, or tech-vocational education for adolescent mothers and parents; - (d) personal PhilHealth coverage, making mandatory enrollment and membership of indigent adolescent mothers; - (e) enrollment to social insurance like the Social Security Services; - (f) training, skills development, and support to livelihood programs for the household of the adolescent parents especially for the indigents; - (g) Continuing CSE for adolescent parents;

-- a) Maternal health services including pre-natal, ante-natal, and post-natal check-ups and facility-based delivery; - b) Post-natal family planning counseling and services for either or both adolescent parents; - c) Home-based, in-school, or tech-vocational education for adolescent mothers and parents; - d) Personal PhilHealth coverage, making mandatory enrollment and membership of indigent adolescent mothers; - e) Enrolment to social insurance like the Social Security Services; - f) Training, skills development, and support to livelihood programs for the household of the adolescent parents especially for the indigents; - g) Continuing CSE for adolescent parents; - h) Workshops on couples counseling, parenting, and positive discipline for the impending parents; and - i) psycho-social support and mental health services for adolescent parents.
+- (h) workshops on couples counseling, parenting, and positive discipline for the impending parents; and, - (i) psychosocial-support and mental health services for adolescent parents.

 Discriminatory and exclusionary practices that harm and discourage the education of adolescent parents shall be prohibited.
-All efforts shall be taken by school administrations to ensure and encourage the continuation of education of all adolescent parents; as such, support mechanisms and school retention programs and policies shall be put in place.
+All efforts shall be taken by school administrations to ensure and encourage the continuation of education of all adolescent parents; as such, support mechanisms and school retention programs and policies should be put in place.

-Adolescent mothers and their partners shall be entitled to maternal and paternal leave, respectively, especially if both are employed.
+Adolescent mothers and their partners she'll be entitled to maternal and paternal leave, respectively, especially if both are employed.
 Suspension, forced resignation and other discriminatory acts in the workplace against pregnant girls shall be prohibited.